congcongyuan-lab/.github/profile/README.md

 ## Hi there 👋

- 👤  We are geophysicists and civil engineers who are dedicated to enhancing geophysical intelligence to better understand and manage engineered and natural solid Earth systems.
+ 👤  We are geophysicists and geoengineers who are dedicated to enhancing geophysical intelligence to better understand and manage engineered and natural solid Earth systems.

 ## 💡 Research interests